xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Experiments and results

-In Figure \ref{fig:dropping_results}, we show the perturbation curves and AUPC boxplots for the patch-dropping experiment for TransMIL and AttnMIL in our four datasets.
+In Figure \ref{fig:transmil_dropping_results}, we show the perturbation curves and AUPC boxplots for the patch-dropping experiment for TransMIL in our four datasets (Figure \ref{fig:attnmil_dropping_results} shows the results for AttnMIL).
 Additionally, we summarize our results in Table \ref{tab:dropping_results}.
 To test the difference in the AUPC values among the baseline explanation methods, we performed paired t-tests between the random baseline vs.\ all methods and \method vs. all other baselines.
 The p-values were corrected using the Bonferroni method for multiple comparison correction.
-All tests resulted in significant differences except for random baseline vs.\ GxI for CAMELYON16 and attention for HNSC HPV.
+All tests resulted in significant differences except for random baseline vs.\ G$\times$I for CAMELYON16 and attention for HNSC HPV.

 \method significantly achieved the lowest average AUPC compared to the baselines, providing the most faithful explanations across all tasks and model architectures.
 Especially evident with the TransMIL model, \method accurately decomposed the mixing of patch information via self-attention.
 Notably, the largest margin of \method to other methods could be observed in the more challenging biomarker prediction tasks of the HNSC HPV and LUAD TP53 datasets.